You can file a complaint about pedicab businesses and drivers in New York City, including:

 - Puts a registration plate on the pedicab to show it passed inspection and is legal to operate

 - Puts a seal on the timer to show it passed inspection

 The required complaint sign must include the business' name, license number, telephone number, and pedicab registration number.

-DCA does not take complaints about traffic violations.
+DCWP does not take complaints about traffic violations.